 Housing in De Pijp: small and noisy

-The front side of typical Pijp houses are small, only 5 tot 6 meters.
+The front side of typical Pijp houses are small, only 5 to 6 meters.
 But they are very deep, about 12 meters deep.
-The houses have 2 doors: one for the downstairs, where there is a shop or a house and one for the staircase that leads upstairs.
+The houses have 2 doors: one for the downstairs, where there is a shop or a house, and one for the staircase that leads upstairs.

-The floors are divided up into two separate apartments (front room and back room), each of 25 m2 in size.
-A family of 5 or 7 people lived here in tiny, humid and dark rooms.
+The floors are divided up into two separate apartments (front room and back room), each 25 m2 in size.
+A family of 5 or 7 people lived here in tiny, humid, and dark rooms.
 De Pijp was not as poor as the Jordaan District though.
-The people who lived here owned small businesses were students or worked for the government, like policemen, teachers or government workers.
+The people who lived here owned small businesses were students or worked for the government, like policemen, teachers, or government workers.